-Optional Electrically Commutated Motor (ECM)

-With an EC motor there is almost no draw down of the unit's airflow (cfm) as static pressures increase.
+An Electrically Commutated Motor (ECM) is standard for applications up to 0.45 ESP, as Figure 10 demonstrates.
+There is almost no draw down of the unit's airflow (cfm) as static pressures increase.
 As a result, there is little need to oversize the unit to provide full air volume at high static pressures.